Heightened Reign of Terror in Iran Under New Intelligence Chief

 - Film directors Mohammad Rasoulof and Mostafa Aleahmad were arrested on July 8 after being accused of “inflaming passions and disturbing people’s psychological security” by launching the “lay down your gun” social media campaign calling on state security forces to stop opening fire on street protesters.
 The campaign was backed by some 100 members of Iran’s film industry who had signed a joint statement on May 8.

-- Film director Jafar Panahi was arrested on July 10 as he was making inquiries about the arrest of fellow director Mohammad Rasoulof.
+- Film director Jafar Panahi was arrested in early July as he was making inquiries about the arrests of fellow directors Mohammad Rasoulof and Mostafa Aleahmad.
 Panahi, who had endorsed the “lay down your gun” campaign, was also among rights activists and lawyers who sought to file a lawsuit against Khamenei and other senior officials for their gross negligence during the COVID-19 pandemic.

 (Editor’s Note: Panahi was ordered on July 19, 2022, to serve a six-year prison sentence issued against him in 2011 for his films)